sashokrist/booking-hotel-app/README.md

 # Hotel Booking Sync Application

 This is a Laravel-based application designed to synchronize booking data from an external Property Management System (PMS) API into a local database.
+It provides:

-It provides a console command to fetch and update bookings, guests, rooms, and room types, using a dedicated service class for clean separation of concerns.
+- A console command to fetch and update bookings, guests, rooms, and room types.
+- A web UI to view, filter, and manually trigger syncs.
+- A dedicated service class (`BookingSyncService`) for clean logic separation.

+---

 ## Features